ciaoyizhen/image_classification/README.md

 You can track the latest updates by visiting the project's github address：[Image Classification Repository](https://github.com/ciaoyizhen/image_classification)

 ## update
-2024.8.19: support use evaluate in offline
+2024.8.19: Support use evaluate in offline
+2024.8.23: Supports dynamic loading of data
 ## Requirement:

 ```